shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 ## HOL2: Exercise 4: Optimizing newly migrated workloads, and emphasizing commonalities across all stacks

+### Estimated time: 60 minutes

+In this exercise, you will enable Azure Active Directory (AAD) authentication and Managed Identity on virtual machines by deploying a VM extension.
+Additionally, you'll activate Automanage on existing machines to streamline configuration and monitoring.
+This process simplifies identity management and automates the operational tasks necessary for managing VMs efficiently in Azure, ensuring enhanced security and compliance across your cloud environment.

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Getting Started with Azure Active Directory for Linux
+- Task 2: Azure auto manage

 ### Task 1: Getting Started with Azure Active Directory for Linux

 In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed identity.